Eva Maria Pracht

 Eva Maria "Evi" Pracht (née Neckermann; 29 June 1937 – 15 February 2021) was a Canadian equestrian who competed in dressage in the 1984 Summer Olympics and was part of the bronze-medallist team at the 1988 Summer Olympics.

-Biography
+Early life

 Born in Würzburg, she was the only daughter of equestrian Josef Neckermann.
 She had two brothers, Peter and Johannes.

 Having initially competed in show jumping, she eventually switched disciplines and learned dressage from her father.
 By the late 1960s, she was campaigning her father's 1964 Olympic ride Antoinette.
 The pair placed 3rd at the CHIO Aachen in 1969 and earned a silver medal at the German Championships that same year.

+Dressage

+The fundamental purpose of dressage is to develop, through standardized progressive training methods, a horse's natural athletic ability and willingness to perform, thereby maximizing its potential as a riding horse.
+Dressage is used to teach horses to be athletes.
+They learn to carry the weight of the riders, and to carry themselves as well in a more graceful, and balanced manner.
+Dressage means "training", and it teaches a horse to be safer to ride, more responsive to the rider, and more obedient.

+Dressage consists of a series of 39 exercises demonstrating how well the rider communicates with the horse.
+Included exercises are the walk, trot, and canter, as well as having the horse walk backwards, and weave through a pre-determined serpentine course.
+Four judges score the maneuvers on a ten-point scale.